laurencelundblade/QCBOR/README.md

 QCBORDecode_InstallTagDecoders(pMe, QCBORDecode_TagDecoderTablev1, NULL);

 QCBOR v2 requires tag numbers to be consumed in one of three ways.
-It may be consumed explicitly with QCBORDecode_GetNextTagNumber().
+It may be consumed explicitly with QCBORDecode_VGetNextTagNumber().
 It may be consumed by a tag content process or like QCBORDecode_DateEpochTagCB() installed with QCBORDecode_InstallTagDecoders().
 It may be consumed with a spiffy decode function like QCBORDecode_GetTBigNumber().